Where To Stay in Iceland: A Regional Guide to the Best Stays

 Where To Stay Near the Blue Lagoon

-Staying in hotels in Keflavik will make it relatively easy to access the Blue Lagoon and give you the opportunity to pamper yourself with the many massages and treatment services available.
+Staying in hotels in Keflavik will make it relatively easy to access the Blue Lagoon and pamper yourself with the many massages and treatment services available.

 The Diamond Suites is a great example of a luxury accommodation.
 The Konvin Hotel is more tailored to travelers looking for something affordable.

-Check out the wide selection of hotels near the Blue Lagoon, and make sure to book your admission to the Blue Lagoon ahead of time, as it is a very popular destination and can be fully booked.
+Check out the wide selection of hotels near the Blue Lagoon, and make sure to book your admission to the Blue Lagoon ahead of time, as it is a very popular destination.

 Where to Stay in the Golden Circle

-The little towns and settlements that dot the west of Iceland also offer plenty of places to stay.
-The quaint town of Selfoss, for example, has plenty of accommodation options.
+The little towns and settlements that dot the west of Iceland — like quaint Selfoss and Hveragerdi, a settlement known for its geothermal activity — also offer plenty of places to stay.
+Plan to stop on your Golden Circle tour at one of these Selfoss hotels and accommodations.
 The four-star Hotel Selfoss has a luxurious spa and quality restaurant for those with a larger budget.

 Where To Stay in South Iceland

-The reason for this popularity is the many beautiful locations that can be found just off the road.
-These include the waterfalls Skogafoss and Seljalandsfoss, the glacier Solheimajokull, and the notorious black-sand beach of Reynisfjara.
-Thanks to the variety of accommodations and the attractions and activities available nearby, this is one of the best areas to stay in Iceland.
+The reason for this popularity is the many beautiful locations you can find just off the road.
+These include the waterfalls Skogafoss and Seljalandsfoss, the glacier Solheimajokull Glacier, and the Reynisfjara Black Sand Beach

-The closest and most convenient location to Reykjavik and the Golden Circle is the tiny settlement of Skogar.
-Hótel Skógafoss and Hotel Skógá are great places to stay in beautiful areas near the waterfall, all at a reasonable price.
+Hotel Skogafoss and Hotel Skoga are great places to stay in beautiful areas near the waterfall, both at a reasonable price.

 Where To Stay in Vik